google/WebFundamentals/src/content/en/fundamentals/codelabs/push-notifications/index.md

 This should give you a chance to test out sending and receiving data and manipulate notifications as a result.

 The companion app is actually just a node server that is using the  [web-push library](https://github.com/web-push-libs/web-push) to send messages.
 It's worthwhile checking out the  [web-push-libs org on Github](https://github.com/web-push-libs/) to see what libraries are available to send push messages for you (this handles a lot of the nitty gritty details to trigger push messages).

+You can see all the  [code for the companion site here](https://glitch.com/edit/#!/web-push-codelab).

 ## Unsubscribe the user